 Applications are invited for The Zuckerman Postdoctoral Scholars Program to do research at one of four Israeli universities.
 These programs are aimed at strengthening the scholars’ knowledge of and connection to Israel, and at cultivating an esprit de corps within the program, enabling them to exchange ideas and foster new relationships.

 The Zuckerman STEM Leadership Program supports future generations of leaders in science, technology, engineering, and math in the United States and Israel and, over time, fosters greater collaboration between the world’s most advanced scientific research centers.

-- Course Level: Scholarship is available to pursue Postdoctoral programme.
+- Course Level: award is available to pursue Postdoctoral programme.

 - Study Subject: Candidates for the Zuckerman STEM Leadership Program are assessed based on their academic and research achievements, as well as on personal merit and leadership qualities, without regard to race, religion, gender, ethnicity, or age.